 On every experiment, there is a risk of getting a false positive result.
 This happens when an experiment reports a conclusive winner (or loser, depending on the direction of the observed difference) but there is in fact no real difference in visitor behavior between your variations.

-With traditional statistics, the risk of generating at least one false positive result increases as you add more metrics and variations to your experiment.
+Here, with traditional statistics, the risk of generating at lease one false positive result increases as you add more metrics and variations to your experiment.
 This is true even though the false positive rate stays the same for each individual metric or variation.

 False discovery rate